Fractional trading, or investing with small amounts

 Adopt a prudent approach

-Fractional trading has clearly made it easier for private investors to invest with small amounts.
-While prices and rates seem tempting and other benefits also exist, you need to reflect carefully on which investments are worthwhile.
-It’s worth keeping a close eye on fees as they’re paid on every trade.
-So if you trade small amounts frequently, your fee costs will soon start mounting up.
+Fractional trading has clearly made it easier for private investors to invest small amounts.
+That said, while prices and rates seem tempting and other benefits also exist, you should give careful consideration to the investments you want to make.
+Fees in particular can quickly add up, as you have to pay them with every trade.
+This means if you make lots of small trades, your costs will rise.